 Thanks to Rich McDowell and others for the editing.

-If you are interested in learning more about this technology, this list might help you:“Fermat, the Internet of People and the Person to Person Economy.”
+If you are interested in learning more about Fermat technologies, this list might help you:“Fermat, the Internet of People and the Person to Person Economy.”
 The Internet of People architecture dissected.“Introducing the Graphchain.”
 The cryptographically secured data structure we use to store profiles and their relationships.“Introducing Redtooth” Like Bluetooth with global range.“The Profile Server.”
 The cornerstone software of the Internet of people.“The Location Based Network.”
 The geo-located network that help other services to be geo-localized.“Person to Person Apps.”
 Apps that run over Redtooth.“The Web of People” An open map of everyone and how we are related.“Fermat Distributed Governance Model” The way we govern ourselves.“Fermat’s Inception” How the Fermat project was born.“IoP Mining” How to enter into the world of mining IoP Tokens.

 Luis Fernando Molina